kleydon/rn-audio/README.md

 # rn-audio

-Simple react-native library for recording and playing audio files on `iOS` and `android`, with platform-supported formats + WAV.
-This module can additionally play (supported) audio files given a URL.
+Simple react-native library for recording and playing audio files on `iOS` and `android`, with platform-supported formats (+ WAV), written in typescript.
+This module can additionally play audio files from a URL.